Why Understanding Photometrics Prevents Under- or Over-Lighting

 | Avg/Min | Yes | ≤4:1 (warehouse) |

-High ratios indicate harsh contrasts, which reduce visibility and increase eye fatigue.
+High ratios indicate harsh contrast, which reduces visibility and increases eye fatigue.

 Reading a Parking Lot Photometric Layout